Hong Kong activist Nathan Law says he was denied entry to Singapore

 Hong Kong authorities issued a warrant for the arrest of Law and seven other activists in 2023, citing provisions in the national security law that allow for the prosecution of acts carried out overseas.

-Once known for its vibrant civil society and political diversity, Hong Kong has dramatically curtailed dissent under the law, which was introduced following mass antigovernment protests that began as peaceful demonstrations before descending into violent clashes between masked protesters and police.
+Once known for its vibrant civil society and political diversity, Hong Kong has dramatically curtailed dissent under the security law, which was introduced following mass antigovernment protests that began as peaceful demonstrations before descending into violent clashes between masked protesters and police.

 Since 2020, authorities have eliminated opposition parties in the city’s legislature, shuttered critical media outlets, and effectively outlawed public commemorations of politically sensitive events, such as the 1989 Tiananmen Square massacre.